minaminao/erever/README.md

 ```

 ### Tips
-- It is useful in combination with commands such as `less -R` and `less -R -S`.
+- It is useful in combination with commands such as `less -R`.